+Zoning District Zoning District Area Minimum Minimum Lot Size Minimum Setbacks Maximum Lot Coverage Maximum Height

+Front Rear Side

+Commercia al Zoning Districts

+CC 1 acre 11 25 ft 25 ft 25 ft 40 ft

+CR 5 acres 11 50 ft 25 ft 2,3,4,11 25 ft 2,3,4,11 45 ft

-CS 2 acres 11 25 ft 1,3,11 25 ft 1,2,3,11 25 ft 1,2,3,11 45 ft
+CS 2 acres 11 25 ft 25 ft 1,2,3,11 25 ft 1,2,3,11 45 ft

-Industrial Zoning Districts
+Industrial 2 Coning Districts

-I-2 20 acres 1 acre 11 50 ft 5,11 50 ft 5,11 30 ft 5,11 35% 45 ft
+I-2 20 acres 1 acre 11 50 ft 5,11 50 ft 5,11 30 ft 35% 45 ft

-I-3 40 acres 1 acre 11 30 ft 6,11 30 ft 6,11 30 ft 6,11 25% 40 ft 7
+l+3 40 acres 1 acre 11 30 ft 30 ft 30 ft 25% 40 ft

-Obsolete Zoning Districts
+Obsolete Z oning Districts 1 1

-C-1 15 ft 1,11 15 ft 9,10 8, 9 30 ft
+C-1 15 ft 15 ft 8, 9 30 ft

-C-2 15 ft 1,11 20 ft 9,10 8, 9 50 ft
+C-2 15 ft 20 ft 9,10 8, 9 50 ft

-М 15 ft 1,11 15 ft 10 50 ft
+M 15 ft 15 ft 10 50 ft

-R-4 R-4 All development standards for principal and accessory uses are established by the Development Plan.
+R-4 All development standards for principal and accessory uses are established by the Development Plan.

-1 Gasoline pumps and canopies shall be at least 15 feet from the front property line or public right-of-way, except where the landscaping regulations require a greater setback.

-2The minimum setback is 25 feet from the perimeter boundary of the district, but no minimum setback is required from any internal side or rear lot line within the same district.
+landscapin pumps and canopies sh g regulations require a num setback is 25 feet greatersetback.

+r lot line within the san ,

-3 Temporary uses shall be setback at least 25 feet from all property lines and 100 feet from Residential zoning districts.
+Tempora ry uses shall be setback at least 25 fe et from all property lines and 1 00 feet from Residential zoning di istricts.

-4 Gasoline pumps and canopies shall be setback at least 25 feet from all property lines.

-5 Minimum building setback distance from any adjoining residential zoning district boundary is 125 feet.
-The PCD Director may allow a reduction in the setback where appropriate actions are taken including landscaping, fencing, berms or building design, or where the use can be limited to mitigate potential impacts.

-6 Minimum building setback distance from any adjoining residential zoning district boundary is 175 feet.
-The PCD Director may allow a reduction in the setback where appropriate actions are taken including landscaping, fencing, berms or building design, or where the use can be limited to mitigate potential impacts.

-7The maximum height of any structure is in accordance with the following formula: A plane with a pitch of 2 feet horizontal to one foot vertical beginning at a height of 25 feet above all property lines using the mean property line elevations as the datum.

-8 The side yard setback is subject to the following restrictions: (1) Where adjacent to a residential zoning district, the setbacks of the residential zoning district shall apply; (2) If the side wall of the building is constructed of 4 hour fire rated material, a setback between buildings of 3 feet is required if the wall does not serve as a common wall where no setback is required; and (3) If the side wall is not constructed of 4 hour fire rated material, the side yard setback and building separation is 5 feet.

-9 Where adjacent to a residential zoning district, the rear yard setback of the residential zoning district shall apply.

-10 The setback for stables and corrals is 50 feet.

-11 If the building is established as or converted to condominium units in accordance with Chapter 7 of this Code, the building and lot shall meet the minimum lot area and setbacks, but the individual units are not required to meet the minimum lot area, maximum lot coverage, or setback requirements.
+- 4 Gasoline pumps and canopies shall be setback at least 25 feet from all property lines. - S Minimum building setback distance from any adjoining residential zoning district boundary is 125 feet.
+The PCD Director may allowa reduction in the setback where appropriate actions are taken including landscaping, fencing, berms or building design, or where the use can be limited to mitigate potential impacts. - Minimum building setback distance from anyadjoining residential zoning district boundary is 175 feet.
+The PCD Director may allowa reduction in the setback where appropriate actions are taken including landscaping, fencing, berms or building design, or where the use can be limited to mitigate potential impacts. - The maximum height of any structure is in accordance with the following formula: A plane with a pitch of 2 feet horizontal to one foot vertical beginning at a height of 25 feet above all property lines using the mean property line elevations as the datum. - The side yard setback is subject to the following restrictions: (1) Where adjacent to a residential zoning district, the setbacks of the residential zoning district shall apply; (2) If the side wall of the building is constructed of 4 hour fire rated material, a setback between buildings of 3 feet is required if the wall does not serve as a common wall where no setback is required; and (3) If the side wall is not constructed of 4 hour fire rated material, the side yard setback and building separation is 5 feet. - 9 Where adjacent to a residential zoning district, the rear yard setback of the residential zoning district shall apply. - The setback for stables and coπals is 50 feet. - 11 If the building is established as or converted to condominium units in accordance with Chapter 7 of this Code, the building and lot shall meet the minimum lot area and setbacks, but the individual units are not required to meet the minimum lot area, maximum lot coverage, or setback requirements.

+(Res.
+No. 16-164, 5-17-2016; Res.
+No. 17-374, Exh.
+A, 12-12-2017)